The Board of Directors provides strategic advice and includes Australian business and policy leaders.

 Professor of Sociology and Director, ARC Centre of Excellence for Children and Families Over the Life Course, Institute for Social Science Research

-Janeen Baxter is Professor of Sociology and Director of the Australian Research Council Centre of Excellence for Children and Families over the Life Course.
+Janeen Baxter, FASSA is Australian Research Council (ARC) Kathleen Fitzpatrick Laureate Fellow in the Institute for Social Science Research at The University of Queensland and Director of the ARC Centre of Excellence for Children and Families over the Life Course.

-She is also a Group Leader in the Institute for Social Science Research at The University of Queensland where she leads research on family dynamics and social disadvantage.
 Janeen has research interests in social disadvantage, gender inequality, family dynamics, life course and longitudinal studies and has published widely in these areas, as well as supervising the research of numerous higher degree students and research fellows.
 She has held visiting positions at the University of Wisconsin-Madison, the University of Manchester and the Centre for Longitudinal Studies at University College London.

 Professor Jeff Borland